top of page

 Streets named Beach, such as Harmony Beach rd. or Huron Beach rd. are always worth a few minutes to drive down and properly explore.

 Carefully looking at a map and seeing water right to the edge of the highway when you can see the beach with your own eyes?
-That's crown land and great to use.
+That's crown land and great to use for free camping.

 For sale, Four Beach Front Lots, with an arrow pointed right down the road…nifty.